SimonEnsemble/PorousMaterials.jl/README.md

 * geometric based pore size calculations (largest free and included spheres), surface area, and porosity calculations

 # Contribution guidelines

+To avoid breaking PorousMaterials.jl upon pushing changes, please copy the `pre-commit` script to the `.git/hooks/` directory inside `PorousMaterials.jl`.
+Then `chmod +x .git/hooks/pre-commit` to make it executable.
+Now, when you `git commit`, `tests/runtests.jl` will automatically run to make sure the tests run before you commit a change that could break PorousMaterials.jl.

 * keep with spacing and naming conventions used throughout the code. only lower case for variables, upper case for types etc.
 * include many comments. include doc strings for your functions
 * modularize the code as much as possible by breaking it into small functions